andresarmento/modbus-esp8266/README.md

-# Modbus RTU and IP Master-Slave Library for ESP8266/ESP32 v3.0
+# ModbusRTU and ModbusIP Master-Slave Library for ESP8266/ESP32 v3.0

 **Release state: DEVELOPMENT** Everything including API is subject to be changed during this stage.